pola-rs/polars/docs/getting-started/expressions.md

 # Expressions

-`Expressions` are the core strength of `Polars`.
+`Expressions` are the core strength of Polars.
 The `expressions` offer a versatile structure that both solves easy queries and is easily extended to complex ones.
-Below we will cover the basic components that serve as building block (or in `Polars` terminology contexts) for all your queries:
+Below we will cover the basic components that serve as building block (or in Polars terminology contexts) for all your queries:

 - `select`
 - `filter`